dennistye/dennistye/README.md

 ## Hi there 👋

-My Name is Dennis, and I'm a CSUF trained computer scientist interested in all things Python, Machine Learning and Data Science!
+My Name is Dennis, and I'm a CSUF trained computer scientist with a passion for Python, Machine Learning, and Data Science.
+I enjoy turning raw data into insights, tools, and real-world solutions.

-- 🔭 I’m currently working on [NflQuant.io](https://www.nflquant.io/), building an NFL model that people can run for free.
+- 🔭 Currently building [nflquant.io](https://www.nflquant.io/), a free NFL analytics platform where anyone can view predictive model data and compare it with Vegas lines.
 - 🌱 I’m currently learning about AI and Machine Learning.
-- 👯 I’m looking to collaborate on a Machine Learning project!
+- 👯 Open to collaborating on ML or data-driven projects, especially in sports analytics, automation, or AI-powered decision tools.
+- 💬 Let’s connect — I’m always happy to talk tech, share ideas, or explore collaboration opportunities.
+  - Message me at dennis.tyee@gmail.com

 <!--
 **dennistye/dennistye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.